 Erica Azim is responsible for the formation of the non-profit organization MBIRA, and directs its day-to-day operation, supporting 300 traditonal musicians and 20 instrument makers in Zimbabwe.
 She makes and masters field recordings of Zimbabwean musicians, teaches mbira lessons and workshops, tunes instruments, and much more.

-(Based on a biography written by Solomon Murungu, updated by Erica Azim.)
+(Based on a biography written by Solomon Murungu, updated and added to by Erica Azim.)

 Recordings Available From MBIRA